Stephen Hendry: Later career and retirement (1999–2012)

 In the 2010–11 season, Hendry defeated White 9–8 in the first round of the 2010 UK Championship but lost 6–9 in the second round to Williams.
-Afterward, he expressed his frustration with his form and revealed that he has been suffering from "the yips" for ten years, leaving him unable to cue through the ball and causing him to miss routine shots.
-He lost 3–6 to reigning world champion Neil Robertson in the Masters.
+Afterward, he expressed his frustration with his form and revealed that he had been suffering from "the yips" for ten years, leaving him unable to through the ball and causing him to miss routine shots.
 He made his tenth professional maximum break at the Welsh Open against Stephen Maguire but lost the match.
-At the China Open he whitewashed Matthew Stevens 5–0 in the first round, before losing 2–5 to Ding in the second round.
 At the 2011 World Championship, he beat Joe Perry in a first-round decider but again lost in the second round to Selby, this time by a score of 4–13.
+Hendry was becoming frustrated with his lack of success at tournaments, and agreed with his wife Mandy that he would continue playing for another season, and then retire if he did not achieve success.
+He later wrote, "Having only just turned forty it seems somewhat premature, but I don't think I can spend much longer putting up with such humiliation, match after match, tournament after tournament, season after season."

+In the 2011–12 season, after losing to Robert Milkins in the first round of the Shanghai Masters, Hendry fell to 21st in the world rankings, ending his 23 years in the top 16 and meaning that he had to qualify to reach the main stages of subsequent ranking events.
+After losing to Maguire in the last-32 round of the 2011 UK Championship, Hendry was invited by IMG, producers of the BBC TV coverage, to commentate on the semi-finals and final.
+During a visit to China to play an exhibition match, he discussed the possibility of working with Chinese billiard table manufacturers Joy to promote Chinese eight-ball.
+Hendry was still very unhappy with his tournament results, and on his return to the UK he agreed with Mandy that he would accept the company's offer, and retire from competition after the 2012 World Championship.
+He missed the Masters in 2012 for the first time since his 1989 debut.